plexguide/Unraid_Intel-ARC_Deployment/README.md

 Whether you’re an experienced Unraid user or just beginning, this step-by-step guide will help you achieve better resource management, significant storage savings, and an improved streaming experience.

-**QUICK NOTE:** Run a test on a small library or a few files; tweaking the CRF numbers before deploying AV1 on your entire library.
+**QUICK NOTE:** Run a test on a small library or a few files, tweaking the CRF numbers before deploying AV1 on your entire library.

 ---